Bank of England upbeat on UK recovery after vaccine rollout - WTMJ

 Instead, the nine-member panel voted unanimously to maintain the bank’s main interest rate at the record low of 0.1% and to keep the bond-buying program as is.
 Since March, the committee has backed a further 450 billion pounds ($615 billion) in asset purchases to keep market interest rates low.

-The scale of the contraction is far lower than the 20% or so decline the British economy endured in the second quarter last year during the first lockdown.
+That contraction is far milder than the 20% or so decline the British economy endured in the second quarter last year during the first lockdown.

 Governor Andrew Bailey said businesses have learned to adapt to lockdown conditions by bolstering their online oeprations.